HugoDaniel/hugodaniel.com/content/posts/2025-09-23-webgpu-shader-unknown-limits.md

 }
 ```

-It will produce a bunch of cuntions with a single argument `a` just for the
+It will produce a bunch of functions with a single argument `a` just for the
 purpose of them doing something on something.

 <div class="result-grid">